I had 3 ladies visit our shop this morning who had also requested a tour of the gardens.

 I suggested they give top priority to preparing the ground if they wanted something beautiful that required little maintenance.
 They agreed but said it would be difficult to convince the persons in charge since they thought all that was involved was digging a hole, placing the plants and adding miracle grow.

 Sounds like a great recipe for failure to me.

 Miracle Grow can artificially induce quick growth but does nothing for the health of your plants and health of the soil.
 And those are things you want to look at if you want healthy beautiful plants for the long term.

 Not to mention the fact that I wouldn’t want to use a fertilizer that can kill fish or other living things.
 I’m referring to the story of what happened to Grace (a reader) that she left in a comment on my post https://tendingmygarden.com/organic-gardening-gardening-with-nature-simple-or-complicated/

 When quick growth is stimulated by synthetic fertilizers — many times that growth becomes very attractive to aphids and other insects.
-Whereas, if you look to adding organic materials which decay and feed the soil — your plants will be healthier and you won’t have the pest problems that may gardeners have.
-(I’ll talk more about this in a up-coming post.)
+Whereas, if you look to adding organic materials which decay and feed the soil — your plants will be healthier and you won’t have the pest problems that many gardeners have.

 What do I use for Fertilizer?